ryanorendorff/lc-2020-linear-algebra-agda/src/FunctionalPresentation.lagda.md

 `Vec` is a _dependent type_ because its type _depends on a value_.

-[^1]: This is a bit of a misnomer; there is no difference between types and terms in most dependently typed languages.
+[^1]: This is a bit of a misnomer; the difference between term and type is muddled in most dependently typed languages.

 Use functions on Vec to ensure that the shapes of the data match